JitsPack Faraday Certification Process (Nerd Corner)

 That’s why the only gear you should trust is gear that’s been individually tested, not just “designed to spec.”
 We test our stuff one unit at a time—so you don’t have to think about quantum anything when you’re out in the real world.

-| FSR Level | Attenuation (dB) | Effectiveness (Wi-Fi & Cellular) |
+FSR Level Shielding Effectiveness (dB) Practical Effect (Wi-Fi & Cellular)